centiservice/mats3_site/_docs/C-explore/01-jbang-mats.md

 Then either `chmod 755 ActiveMqMinimal.java`, and run it: `./ActiveMqMinimal.java`.
 Or run it via jbang:
-`jbang ActiveMqMinimal.java` (the latter mode is needed if you want to supply system properties to Java, e.g. `-Dwarn` to turn down the log level)
+`jbang ActiveMqMinimal.java` (the latter mode is needed if you want to supply system properties to Java, e.g. `-Dwarn` to turn down the log level).
+Ctrl-C to stop it.

-This fires up an ActiveMQ instance.
-It is "Mats3 optimized" in that it configures certain features, but Mats3 works fully on a stock ActiveMQ server too.
-It has no GUI, just being accessible on standard port 61616.
-It also doesn't have persistence, but you can add that by adding `ActiveMQ.PERSISTENT` to the flags.
+The script fires up an ActiveMQ instance.
+It is "Mats3 optimized" in that it configures certain features, but Mats3 works adequately on a stock ActiveMQ server too.
+It has no GUI, just being accessible on its standard port 61616.
+The instance also doesn't have persistence (it just keeps the messages in memory), but you can add persistence by adding `ActiveMQ.PERSISTENT` to the flags.

 However, when you have JBang installed, you can use the *jbang-catalog* functionality, and just invoke: